Things to see and curiosity

-To visit the Castello di San Giusto: http://www.castellodisangiustotrieste.it/
+To visit the Castle of San Giusto: http://www.castellodisangiustotrieste.it/

-Villa Revoltella and its Park, a stone's throw from the Boschetto del Ferdinandeo (direction Ospedale), is definitely worth a visit in via Carlo De Marchesetti, 37.
+Villa Revoltella and its park, a stone's throw from the Boschetto del Ferdinandeo (towards the hospital), is definitely worth a visit.
+In via Carlo De Marchesetti, 37.

-The entrance has the fine iron gate, the Karst stone church of the Prague architect Kranner, the pond populated by goldfish and turtles, the gloriette and the old stables.
+The entrance features the precious iron gate, the Karst stone church by the Prague architect Kranner, the pond populated by goldfish and turtles, the gloriette and the ancient stables.